polarcode/SolarSystemSimulation/README.md

 As of now, trajectories are not calculated and the orbits are perfect circles.
 The sizes and distances are to scale, but just not the same.
 Choosing the same scale for size and distance would render things useless.
 You wouldn’t see anything.
 Furthermore we had to choose a logarithmic scale for the sizes, due to the same problem: else, you wouldn't see any thing.

-The project is still under heavy development: errors are to be expected and things will probably not be perfect yet, but we’re working on it.
+The project is still under heavy development: errors are to be expected and things will probably not be perfect for a while, but we’re working on it.

 This is what it looks like: